karthikperiyasamy-tp/goldmeter/MONGODB_SETUP_COMPLETE.md

 1. ✅ Stores gold rates in MongoDB Atlas
 2. ✅ Reads rates from DB with fallback to scraping
-3. ✅ Runs daily CRON job (10 AM IST) to scrape and save rates
+3. ✅ Runs hourly CRON job to scrape and save rates
 4. ✅ Provides manual trigger endpoint for testing

 ## Files Created/Modified